The History of the Butler Farm Show, Inc.

 In 1947 a plowing contest was held on the Jack Roe property in Meridian.
 This was the birth of an idea to get the city folks, businessmen, and farmers together to better understand one another.
 Some farm organizations sponsored the educational program.
 The idea was so well received that it was decided to form an organization to keep the event alive.
 The organization became the Butler Farm Show, Inc., in 1948.

 A constitution and by-laws were written, with the aid of the Butler County Extension Service, by men interested in supporting the county youth through the 4-H clubs and Vocational Agricultural Division of the Future Farmers Association.
-Several lawyers were interested enough to donate their services.
-The by-laws were designed in such a way to insure that no one person or group could ever gain complete control or benefit financially from the Farm Show.
+Several lawyers willingly donated their services.
+The by-laws were designed to in- sure that no one person or group could ever gain complete control or benefit financially from the Farm Show.
 All income is returned for payment of debts or improvements.
-All directors are unpaid and volunteer their services in many capacities.
+Directors volunteer their services in many capacities.

 The board is a diverse group coming from agriculture and agri-business, as well as non-agricultural areas such as industry, education, finance, and business.
 They work hard all year to plan and implement the Farm Show exhibits and entertainment.